workgiter/kube-app/README.md

 # Kube-App

-##if you haven't already, enable hyper-v
+##if you haven't already, enable hyper-v (use powershell as administrator)
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All

 ##start minikube (use powershell as administrator)